IanWold/Metalsharp/Metalsharp.Documentation/api.md

 ### `Text`

-The text of the file.
+The contents of the file as a string.

 ## MetalsharpFileCollection